grnet/ria/README.md

 This project aims to digitalize the Legislative Procedure, providing an end-to-end solution, from the drafting of a law, to gathering the digital signatures of Ministers and to its final submission in the Greek Parliament for voting.

+As a platform, it allows multiple users to intervene at different stages to the composition of the final Analysis, using a multi-page form with several fields that capture the necessary information.
+It follows the whole lifecycle of the production of the final Analysis and minimizes the exchange of information via emails between Ministries.

 # Frontend

-Frontend is implemented using html forms with ejs templating and jquery.
+The frontend is implemented using html forms with ejs templating and jquery.

 # Backend

-Backend is implemented using express.js and sequelize.
+The backend is implemented using express.js and sequelize.

 # Structure